Overview

 Current Impacts

 • Epidemiology and Laboratory Capacity (ELC) - Enhancing Detection and Enhancing Detection Expansion: This $466,000 CDPH grant supported by pass-through funds from U.S. Centers for Disease Control supported the detection and prevention of emerging infectious diseases.
-While this grant was fully expended prior to cancellation, the County will not receive new funding.
+While this grant was fully expended prior to cancellation, the County would not receive new funding.

-• Building Resilient Infrastructure and Community Grant (BRIC22): FEMA has notified the Office of Response, Recovery and Resilience that this grant was cancelled, allowing only $1.1 million to complete Phase I environmental planning to proceed.
+• Building Resilient Infrastructure and Community Grant (BRIC22): FEMA had notified the Office of Response, Recovery and Resilience that this grant was cancelled, allowing only $1.1 million to complete Phase I environmental planning to proceed.
 Phase 2 would have provided over $20 million for wildfire risk mitigation, including home hardening, defensible space and evacuation route fuels reduction.
 A second BRIC 22 grant in the amount of $420,000 to conduct initial studies for improving the Pajaro levee system near the wastewater treatment plant was also cancelled.

 Anticipated Impacts

-The County anticipates additional potential risks that may translate into service reductions, delayed initiatives, and local funding and policy pressures.
-The following are major categories of risk:
+The County anticipated additional potential risks that could translate into service reductions, delayed initiatives, and local funding and policy pressures.
+The following were major categories of risk:

 State Budget Impacts